pingiun/BAPC2018-website/organisation.md

 #### Jury

-The following jury has been constructed:
+The following jury has been formed:

 * Ragnar Groot Koerkamp
 * Harry Smit